hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-03-06-age-of-apes.md

 However, tectonic forces changed everything.
 When Africa moved closer to the Middle East, the Mediterranean became a closed ocean.
 Miocene came to an end and the global climate changed.
 The tropical forest across Eurasia gave way to temperate forests, causing the extinction of many ape species.

-It is a sad story, but it is also the point where human evolution begins.
+**It is a sad story, but it is also the point where human evolution begins.**

-References: Introduction to Human Evolution, https://learning.edx.org/course/course-v1:WellesleyX+ANTH207x_2+2T2015/home
+Reference: Introduction to Human Evolution, https://learning.edx.org/course/course-v1:WellesleyX+ANTH207x_2+2T2015/home